Paulie Ayala: WBA bantamweight title

-After a win against Ivan Salazar, Ayala began 1999 by beating David Vazquez by decision in ten.
+After a win against Ivan Salazar, Ayala began 1999 by beating David Vazquez by a decision ten.
 Unable to secure a rematch with Tatsuyoshi, Ayala nonetheless got his second chance at becoming a world champion, this time against WBA bantamweight champion Johnny Tapia.
 The fight took place in Las Vegas on June 26.
 Ayala handed Tapia his first career loss and became world champion by winning a twelve-round unanimous decision, in what turned out to be both Ayala's Showtime debut and The Ring magazine's Fight of the Year for 1999.

 Ayala retained his title against WBA #1 contender Sithai Condo before the end of that year, earning The Ring magazine Fighter of the Year honours.
-In his second title defense, he defeated Johnny Bredahl via twelve-round decision.
+In his second title defense, he defeated Johnny Bredahl via a twelve-round decision.
 On October 7, 2000, Ayala and Tapia met in a rematch for the vacant IBA featherweight title, at a catchweight of 124 lbs.
 As with the first fight, this took place on Showtime.
 Due to Tapia being unable to make the bantamweight limit, Ayala's WBA bantamweight title was not at stake.
-Ayala defeated Tapia once again by a twelve-round unanimous decision, a result which was seen as controversial.
+Ayala defeated Tapia once again by a twelve-round unanimous decision.

 On March 30, 2001, Ayala recovered from a fourth-round knockdown to retain his WBA bantamweight title with a twelve-round decision against Hugo Dianzo in an ESPN telecast bout.
-Ayala then vacated his title in order to move up in weight.
+Ayala then vacated his title to move up in weight.

 Super bantamweight

-On August 4, 2001, Ayala challenged world champion Clarence Adams, who had vacated his WBA super bantamweight title in order to face Ayala for the vacant IBO title.
+On August 4, 2001, Ayala challenged world champion Clarence Adams, who had vacated his WBA super bantamweight title to face Ayala for the vacant IBO title.
 Ayala defeated Adams via split decision.
 In a rematch of their closely contested bout, Ayala successfully defended his IBO title by defeating Adams in a wide unanimous decision.
 Both bouts were featured on HBO telecasts.

 Featherweight

-Continuing his rise in weight, on November 16, 2002 Ayala met world champion Érik Morales for the vacant WBC featherweight title, this time winding up on the losing end of a twelve-round unanimous decision.
+Continuing his rise in weight, on November 16, 2002 Ayala met world champion Erik Morales for the vacant WBC featherweight title, this time winding up on the losing end of a twelve-round unanimous decision.

 Ayala returned to the ring on November 15, 2003, dropping back down to super bantamweight and defeating Edel Ruiz in a ten-round unanimous decision in Fort Worth, Texas.
-On June 19, 2004 in Los Angeles, Ayala once again ventured into the featherweight division.
-In a losing effort against fellow former world champion Marco Antonio Barrera, Ayala was knocked out in ten rounds.
+On June 19, 2004 in Los Angeles, Ayala once again ventured into the featherweight division losing against fellow former world champion Marco Antonio Barrera.
 In September of that year, Ayala surprised many of his boxing fans by announcing his retirement from the sport.

 Punching Out Parkinson's

 Following retirement, Ayala has contributed to helping those who suffer from Parkinson's disease.
 In Fort Worth, Texas at his University of Hard Knocks gym, Ayala started a program to help Parkinson's patients.
-Using his expertise, he teaches non-contact boxing techniques to regain coordination, strength and balance in order to improve the quality of life for his students and create an environment of camaraderie.
+Using his expertise, he teaches non-contact boxing techniques to regain coordination, strength and balance to improve the quality of life for his students and create an environment of camaraderie.